-CONSTRUCTION AND START-UP RISKS; INADEQUATE INSURANCE, WARRANTIES AND PERFORMANCE GUARANTEES including supply interruptions, work stoppages, labor disputes, weather interferences, unforeseen engineering, environmental and geological problems and unanticipated cost overruns.
+CONSTRUCTION AND START-UP RISKS; INADEQUATE INSURANCE, WARRANTIES AND PERFORMANCE GUARANTEES

+As with any major industrial construction effort, the construction, expansion or refurbishment of a power generation, thermal energy production and transmission facility or resource recovery facility involves many risks, including supply interruptions, work stoppages, labor disputes, weather interferences, unforeseen engineering, environmental and geological problems and unanticipated cost overruns.
 The commencement of operation of such newly-constructed, expanded or refurbished facilities also involves many risks, including the breakdown or failure of equipment or processes and test performance below expected levels of output or efficiency.
 New plants may employ recently developed and technologically complex equipment, especially in the case of newer environmental emission control technology.
-While insurance is maintained to protect against certain risks, warranties are obtained from vendors for limited periods and contractors are obligated to meet certain performance levels, the proceeds of such insurance, warranties or performance quarantees may not be adequate to cover lost revenues, increased expenses or liquidated damages payments.
+While insurance is maintained to protect against certain risks, warranties are obtained from vendors for limited periods and contractors are obligated to meet certain performance levels, the proceeds of such insurance, warranties or performance guarantees may not be adequate to cover lost revenues, increased expenses or liquidated damages payments.
 As a result, a project may operate at a loss and be unable to fund principal and interest payments under its project financing agreements, which may allow the affected lenders to accelerate such debt.